 Developing a Formal Program

 A formal program should include a welcome, acknowledgement of VIPs, introductions, speeches, recognition of contributors, closing and groundbreaking/ribbon cutting (where applicable).
-Determine who will emcee the program and who will be invited to speak at the ceremony.
+Determine which university and community leaders should be invited to emcee the program and who will be invited to speak at the ceremony.

 • The appropriate dean/director/vice president will serve as emcee and preside at the ceremony.